NSHipster/articles/2014-01-20-extended-file-attributes.md

 For every file on a UNIX filesystem, there is associated metadata.
 Indeed, having a path, permissions, and timestamp attributes is what makes a file a file, rather than just a blob of data.

 However, on Mac OS X and iOS, additional metadata can be stored in [**extended file attributes**](http://en.wikipedia.org/wiki/Extended_file_attributes).
 Introduced in Mac OS X 10.4, they are perfect for associating small, application-specific data with a file.
-EAs are stored in attributes B*-Tree of the HFS+ filesystem, and have a maximum size of 128KB as of Mac OS X 10.7 & iOS 5.
+EAs are stored in the attributes B*-Tree of the HFS+ filesystem, and have a maximum size of 128KB as of Mac OS X 10.7 & iOS 5.

 What kind of information, you ask?
 Invoke the `ls` command in the terminal and pass the `@` option to see what information hides in plain sight.